-2. Long-Range Transportation Plan
+Long-Range Transportation Plan

-The Metro Vision Plan is a comprehensive policy document that expresses the region’s vision for growth, development, environmental quality, and transportation.
-It identifies the long- range transportation vision, goal, and policies needed to support the desired physical, social, and economic development of the region (the other plan components).
-Traditionally, DRCOG develops and maintains a Metro Vision regional transportation plan (RTP) as a part of the region’s Metro Vision Plan.
-The Metro Vision RTP provides more detail than the Metro Vision Plan and includes two key components:
+Metro Vision is a comprehensive policy document that expresses the region’s vision for growth, development, environmental quality and transportation.
+It identifies the long- range transportation outcomes, objectives, and strategic initiatives needed to support the desired physical, social and economic development of the region (the other plan components).
+DRCOG develops and maintains a Metro Vision Regional Transportation Plan (RTP) as a part of Metro Vision.
+The Metro Vision RTPincludes two key components:

 The Metro Vision transportation system reflects a transportation system and accompanying programs and services necessary to enhance the region’s quality of life and adequately respond to mobility demands.
-Not fiscally constrained, the Metro Vision transportation system is the region’s “20-year transportation plan” required by state law and referred to in state rules as the “vision plan.”
+Not fiscally constrained, the Metro Vision transportation system is the region’s 20-year transportation plan required by state law and referred to in state rules as the vision plan.

-The fiscally constrained regional transportation plan is the subset of the Metro Vision transportation system required by federal law for transportation management areas.
-The fiscally constrained RTP identifies the affordable, multimodal transportation system that can be achieved over a minimum 20-year planning horizon with financial resources that are expected to be “reasonably available.”
+The air quality conforming fiscally constrained regional transportation plan is the subset of the Metro Vision transportation system required by federal law for transportation management areas.
+The fiscally constrained performance-based RTP identifies the affordable, multimodal transportation system that can be achieved during a minimum 20-year planning horizon (as of the effective approval date) with financial resources that are expected to be reasonably available.

-The specific titles of these two components may change over time, but the concept of identifying both a “vision” transportation system and one that is fiscally constrained is expected to remain.
-For consistency, both the Metro Vision transportation system and fiscally constrained RTP cover the entire transportation planning region.
+The specific titles of these two components may change over time, but regardless of what they’re called, DRCOG expects to remain responsible for identifying both a vision transportation system and one that is fiscally constrained.
+For consistency, both the Metro Vision transportation system and air quality conforming fiscally constrained RTP cover the entire transportation planning region.
 Both components of the Metro Vision RTP are reviewed and amended/updated as necessary.
-Within the transportation management area, federal law requires the fiscally constrained RTP to be reviewed and updated at least every four years to validate air quality conformity.
+Within the transportation management area, federal law requires the fiscally constrained RTP to be reviewed and updated at least every four years to validate air quality conformity and address the latest planning assumptions and other regulatory requirements.